christopher-1989/authentication-flow/README.md

 - validating name fields are not empty;
 - validating minimum password requirements; and
 - validating that the password field is not empty.

+### Server/Backend/MongoDB

+The server is the server.js running from [this project](https://github.com/christopher-1989/single-page-auth-hash-sanitation-validation)
+From the root directory of the project run `nodemon server.js`.

+The database is set up in the same project.
+Connection to the database is done via mongosh:
+`mongosh "mongodb://localhost:27017/demo"` where demo is the name of the database set up in the project.